The best book you read this year might have one star.

 The mission

-Some books didn’t fail.
-They got review-bombed— caught in a pile-on, dinged for the author’s bad tweet, dumped on by people who never opened them.
+Not all books fail on merit.
+They get review-bombed— caught in a pile-on, dinged for the author’s bad tweet, dumped on by people who never opened them.
 Mob mentality dresses itself up as consensus.

 We don’t trust the number on the spine.
 We read the book, then decide for ourselves.
 Sometimes the crowd was right and the book stays buried.
 Sometimes we surface something genuinely great that never got a fair shot.

-Either way, you get an honest verdict from three people who actually finished it.
+Either way, you get an honest verdict from three dipshits who want to give it a fair shot.

 First dive